Each ml contains 10mg Maropitant citrate.

 Dogs: Indicated for the prevention and treatment of vomiting, chemotherapy-induced nausea and vomiting, perioperative nausea and vomiting, and to improve recovery from general anaesthesia following the use of μ-opioid receptor agonists such as morphine.

 Maropitant is not recommended for the treatment of motion sickness.
-Supportive measures—such as dietary control, fluid therapy, and addressing underlying causes—should be implemented alongside this antiemetic.
+Supportive measures—such as dietary control, fluid therapy, and addressing underlying causes—should be implemented alongside the use of this antiemetic.

 Cats/Dogs: 1 mg/kg (1 ml/10 kg) subcutaneously (SC) or intravenously (IV) for up to five consecutive days.
 IV administration should be given as a single bolus without mixing with any other fluids.